 Keep it short and simple.
 Care huddles are designed to be an exchange of information.
 It is vital that staff are free to say what is working and what is not working.
 Encourage people to call out what has gone wrong and encourage open participation in the process.

 Be aware of the need for privacy and confidentiality when sharing information.
-It is advisable to tell clients/participants that you have care huddles and you may want to get consent from clients as well, this sharing of information is usually included in the consent clients/ participants sign when they first receive supports.
+It is advisable to tell clients/participants that you have care huddles and you may want to get consent from clients.
+Sharing of information between is usually included in the consent clients/ participants sign when they first receive supports.

 There are no specific questions to ask during care huddle.
 The idea is to encourage the team to open and tell you what they think, so in many ways it is better to ask open-ended questions.
 Allow people to speak up and offer their view rather than feeling that they must answer a specific question.